SymfonyCasts/vue/sfcasts/ep1/filter-products.md

 click to jump to that - the loading is showing based on whether the `products` length is zero or not.
 An empty category *looks* like it's still loading!

-We *need* to improve this: we need to *truly* know whether or not the AJAX call has finished!
+We *need* to improve this: we need to *truly* know whether or not the Ajax call has finished!
 Let's make a *smarter* loading mechanism next!